TheBestTvarynka/tbt/content/posts/debugging-with-api-monitor/index.md

 # What if we have a custom DLL to monitor?

-Firstly, I were not planned to write this section.
-But if I touched fixing XML definitions then it's obviously be fun to write definitions for out custom library and try to debug it.
+Firstly, I was not planned to write this section.
+But if I touched fixing XML definitions then it's obviously fun to write definitions for our custom library and try to debug it.

-But before actual debugging, let's write the dll itself.
+But before actual debugging, let's write the program and dll itself.
 I suggest a simple task:

-Look at this site: [https://imgur.com](https://imgur.com). *Imgur* is an American online image sharing and image hosting service.
+Look at this site: [https://imgur.com](https://imgur.com). *Imgur* is an American online image-sharing and image-hosting service.
 It has an [API](https://apidocs.imgur.com/).
-Let's write a library that encapsulates API calls and provides us a simple interface for communication with Imgur.
+Let's write a library that encapsulates API calls and provides us with a simple interface for communication with Imgur.
 I plan to implement only two functions:

 * `ImgurInitClient`: initializes the Imgur client (or context).
 * `ImgurGetComment`: retrieves the comment information based on its id.

-And in order to make more "real" example, I'll pack Rust code into the dll and call its functions from the C++ code.
+And in order to make a more "real" example, I'll pack Rust code into the dll and call its functions from the C++ code.

 {% mermaiddiagram() %}
 flowchart TD